abelrg25/abelrg25.github.io/content/en/authors/admin/_index.md

 ---

 ## About Me
-THIS PAGE IS UNDER CONSTRUCTION
 Hello!
-My name is Abel Rosales and I am a Ph.
+My name is Abel and I am a Ph.
 D. in Astrophysics.
 My research interests include the study of evolved stars, also called AGB stars (AGB stands fo Asymptotic Giant Branc) through interferometric imaging.
 I also love programming, so, I love the Data Analysis and Data Science fields.